Link to Story Masterlist: https://bit.ly/2XrTBmx

 His gauntlets had a major design flaw.
-Once his gauntlets were activated, he couldn’t move his arms at all without deactivating them, and there weren’t separate controls for each arm.
+Once they were activated, he couldn’t move his arms at all without deactivating them, and there weren’t separate controls for each arm.
 If he wanted to shoot the Makuta, he’d have to enter freefall.

 Knoxus looked down.
-He was only a couple hundred feet above the protodermis sea, which he couldn’t imagine would grant him much time to aim if he were falling.
+He was only a couple hundred feet above the protodermis sea.
+He couldn’t imagine that height would grant him much time to aim.

 I’ve only got one shot at this… Knoxus thought.

 He deactivated his gauntlets and spread his arms to either side to grant himself as much time as possible.
 He pulled out his Ghost Blaster, and carefully took aim at the Makuta, which was getting further and further away.
 He took a deep breath, hoping to Mata Nui he wouldn’t hit Kronos, and pulled the trigger.

 The shot flew straight and true, hitting the Makuta square in the back between its six wings.
 It let out a screech as it plummeted toward the sea, losing its grip on Kronos on its way.
 Knoxus reactivated his gauntlets, but he was just seconds too late.
 As the initial fireball launched from the gauntlets, he crashed into the sea.